- Conrad Labandeira

-Dunne, J. A., Labandeira, C. C. and Williams, R. J. 2014.
-Highly resolved early Eocene food webs show development of modern trophic structure after the end-Cretaceous extinction, Proceedings of the Royal Society B: Biological Sciences, 281(1782)
+Labandeira, Conrad C. and Dunne, Jennifer A. 2014.
+Data from: Highly resolved early Eocene food webs show development of modern trophic structure after the end-Cretaceous extinction.

 Vrsansky, P., Oruzinsky, R., Barna, P., Vidlicka, L' and Labandeira, Conrad C. 2014.
 Native Ectobius (Blattaria: Ectobiidae) From the Early Eocene Green River Formation of Colorado and Its Reintroduction to North America 49 Million Years Later, Annals of the Entomological Society of America, 107(1):28-36

 ChungKun, Shih, Xiao, Qiao, Labandeira, Conrad C. and Dong, Ren.
 2013.
 A New Mesopsychid (Mecoptera) from the Middle Jurassic of Northeastern China, Acta Geologica Sinica (English Edition), 87(5):1235-1241

 Greenwalt, Dale and Labandeira, Conrad.
 2013.
 The Amazing Fossil Insects of the Eocene Kishenehn Formation in NW Montana, Rocks and Minerals, 88(5):434-441

 Labandeira, Conrad C. and Currano, Ellen D. 2013.
 The Fossil Record of Plant-Insect Dynamics, Annual Review of Earth and Planetary Sciences, 41(1):287-311